Jessica-L/ZenOfPython/ZenOfPythonPaper.md

 	19. Namespaces are one honking great idea -- let's do more of those!

 Python according to its creator Guido van Rossum provides a higher level of readability aimed at the creation of
-reusable code and writes "code can hardly be considered reusable if it's not readable".
-In industry, reusable code
+reusable code.
+Guido writes in his original Python Style Guide essay, "... code can hardly be considered reusable if
-is coveted to help achieve time and memory efficiency.
-Why reinvent code that has already been written?
-This is
+it's not readable."
+In industry, reusable code is coveted to help achieve time and memory efficiency.
+Why reinvent
-not a hypothetical question.
-Here are the main reasons programmers opt to write their own version of pre-existing
+code that has already been written?
+This is not a hypothetical question.
+Here are the main reasons programmers opt
-code:
+to write their own version of pre-existing code:

-	(1) The code is crap in the eyes of the beholder.
+	(1) The code (despite doing its job) is badly written -- sloppy, too implicit, etc... or simply put, a hack job!
-	(2) The code is hard to understand even though it is doing its job.
+	(2) The code is hard to understand (perhaps, just too complex and/or missing comments) even though it is doing its job.
-	(3) "I'm in too big of a hurry and can code up quickly what I need."
+	(3) The programmer is in too big of a hurry and can code up quickly what s/he needs.

 Let's focus on statements (1) and (2) because they often bring about statement (3).
 Statements (1) and (2) in the
 case of Python are the result of one or more violations of the Python style guidelines (PEP 8) which are summarized